Cinema for Peace and Democracy Gala 2026

 CINEMA FOR PEACE 2025

 The Cinema For Peace Gala 2025 celebrates the remarkable contributions of notable figures such as Antonio Banderas, Sir Bob Geldof, and Diane Von Fürstenberg, among other influential celebrities.
-Held at the prestigious Adlon Kempinski Hotel in Berlin, this ceremony serves as a platform to recognize their commitment to social, environmental, and humanitarian change.
+Held at the Adlon Hotel in Berlin, this ceremony serves as a platform to recognize their commitment to social, environmental, and humanitarian change.
 The event not only honours their achievements but also aims to inspire others to engage in the dialogue surrounding global issues, further advancing the mission of fostering peace and justice through the powerful medium of film.

 The Ethical Leader of